edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 }
 ```

 By default, `Prefetch` will fetch and cache the URL in the link's `href` attribute.
-If you have a single page app, you most likely want to prefetch the corresponding API call for the page rather than the page's HTML.
-The example above shows you how to set the `url` property to control which URL is prefetched.
+If you have a single page app, you should typically prefetch the corresponding API call for the page rather than the page's HTML.
+The above example shows how to set the `url` property to control which URL is prefetched.

 ### Next.js {/* nextjs */}

-If you're using Next.js with `getServerSideProps`, use `createNextDataURL` from `{{ PACKAGE_NAME }}/next/client` to prefetch the data for the linked page.
+If you are using Next.js with `getServerSideProps`, use `createNextDataURL` from `{{ PACKAGE_NAME }}/next/client` to prefetch the data for the linked page.

 ```js
 import {Prefetch} from '{{ PACKAGE_NAME }}/react';